ckeditor/ckeditor5/docs/framework/guides/contributing/git-commit-message-convention.md

 Type: Message 2.
 ```

-An example of invalid commit messages with incorrectly separated lines (the second line will just be treated as a part of the first line):
+An example of invalid commit message with incorrectly separated lines (the second line will just be treated as a part of the first line):

 ```
 Type: Message 1.
 Type: Message 2.
 ```

-An example of invalid comment message a wrong section order (the "internal" message will be treated as a part of the BREAKING CHANGE message):
+An example of invalid comment message with a wrong section order (the "internal" message will be treated as a part of the BREAKING CHANGE message):

 ```
 Public: Message 1.